 According to Bill Herbert, financing a renovation is affected by a borrower’s equity position before and after the project.
 “For a large renovation, we would treat the financing somewhat like a regular residential construction loan.”
 For a smaller project, a second mortgage product such as a home equity loan or home equity line of credit (HELOC) would be a good option.
 In some cases, a HELOC may be more beneficial for a home renovation project.
 Unlike a fixed-rate equity loan, a HELOC allows the borrower to obtain an approved “limit” which allows funds to be withdrawn as the project progresses, only paying interest on the advances taken.
 A HELOC is a good choice if you will be paying for your project in stages.
 The lender agrees to advance money up to a specified limit and you access the money as needed with a credit card or checkbook.
 The lender establishes a credit line which is similar to the borrowing limits on your credit card.
 You can write checks for any amount up to that limit as you need it.

 A second mortgage is a separate loan from your original first mortgage that is tied to the property in second lien position.
 A borrower will use equity in the property to obtain a loan secured by the primary residence.
 Equity is the difference between what a borrower owes on a property and what the value of that property is worth.
 A second mortgage can be paid back in fixed-rate programs such as a 5-, 10- or 15-year amortization.
-The interest on these loans may be deducted from your taxes, but be sure to consult your tax advisor in this scenario.
+The interest on these loans may be deducted from your taxes, but be sure to consult your tax advisor or property tax consultant in this scenario.

 The federal government offers renovation loans, but the application process can be complicated.
 According to Rick Comar, they are time-consuming and difficult to complete.
 For more information on what the federal government has to offer, check out their website at www.hud.gov.